Cafe137/multichain-widget/README.md

 ## Theme

-Most styles can be overwritten by passing a `theme` prop to the `App` component.
+Most styles can be overwritten by passing a `theme` prop to the `MultichainWidget` component.

 ## Temporary wallet persistence